mrfret/uploaderv2/README.md

 ## CHANGELOG

-Whats new in this UPLOADER :

-- WebUI is colored
+> - WebUI is colored
-- s6-overlay is using the latest version
+> - s6-overlay:latest version
-- alpine-docker-image is using latest version
+> - alpine-docker-image:latest version
-- some ENV are added for more user friendly systems [ see above ENVS ]
+> - Additional ENV variables added
-- mobile version is included
+> - WEB-UI is optimized for Cellphones
-- it will automatically reduce the bandwidth when plex is running [ see above ENVS ]
-- it will not max out the upload speed [ see above ENVS ]
-- Preference.xml will now edit to docker-preferences.xml
+> - Automatic Bandwidth Throttling whilst two or more than two Plex streams are running
+> - Upload speed throtlling
+> - Preference.xml (used for bandwidth throtlling whilst a plex stream is running) is now automatically copied and named docker-preferences.xml
-- 2 failsafe mods for reading/edit the docker-preferences.xml and /app/plex folder
+> - 2 failsafe mods added reading/edit the docker-preferences.xml and /app/plex folder.

-- NEW FEATURES in the next time !!
+- NEW FEATURES COMING !!

 -----

-## Bug or Feature Requests

-I don't open the original repo for the world,

-You want a feature or you found a bug,

-https://github.com/doob187/uploader-bug-tracker/issues
+## BUGS/FEATURE-REQUESTS

-sinple create here a issue for bug or feature requests
+> **The repo is maintained privatley for any bug or feature requests:** https://github.com/doob187/uploader-bug-tracker/issues

 -----